Nilpotency, almost nonnegative curvature and the gradient flow: Proof of the Fibration Theorem

-For any choice of marked points $p_n$ we have that $(\tilde M_{n,i},p_n,\pi_1(M))\to (\RR^i,0,\RR^i)$ in equivariant Gromov-Hausdorff convergence, where $\RR^i$ acts on itself by translations.
-Indeed, the limit space must be a nonnegatively curved simply connected Alexandrov space, and since diam$M_n\to0$ we have that it possesses a transitive group action by a nilpotent group.
+in equivariant Gromov--Hausdorff convergence, where $\mathbb{R}^i$ acts on itself by translations.
+Indeed, the limit space must be a nonnegatively curved simply connected Alexandrov space, and since $\diam M_n\to0$ we have that it possesses a transitive group action by a nilpotent group.
 Then Euclidean space, acting as a group of translations, is here the only choice, and it is easy to see that the dimension of the limit must be equal to $i$.

-Therefore $(\tilde M_{n},p_n,\pi_1(M))\to (\RR^l,0,\RR^l)$, and we may also assume that for each $i$ we have that $(\tilde M_{n},p_n,\G_i)\to (\RR^l,0, \RR^{l-i})$, where $\RR^{l-i}$ is the coordinate subspace of $\RR^l$ which corresponds to the first $l-i$ elements of the standard basis.
+Therefore $(\tilde M_{n},p_n,\pi_1M)\GHto (\mathbb{R}^\ell,0,\mathbb{R}^\ell)$, and we may also assume that for each $i$ we have that $(\tilde M_{n},p_n,\Gamma_i)\GHto (\mathbb{R}^\ell,0, \mathbb{R}^{\ell-i})$, where $\mathbb{R}^{\ell-i}$ is the coordinate subspace of $\mathbb{R}^\ell$ which corresponds to the first $\ell-i$ elements of the standard basis.

 Now, let us give a technical definition: